WillPower3309/awesome-dotfiles/README.md

 - `tags.lua`: Contains tag (aka workspace) information, edit this to change the application that launches when the add tab button is pressed while a given tag is active, or edit the tag's icon
 - `wallpaper.lua`: Contains wallpaper time changing functionality
 - `icons`: stores icons used in WM
-- `wallpaper`: stores wallpaper
 - `components`: Folder that contains all of the components of the WM, such as panels, volume and brightness widgets, notification widget etc
 - `widgets`: stores scripts used in the functionality of the components

 <a name="applications"></a>
 ## My Preferred Applications ##
-- **Display Manager - SDDM (with sugar-candy theme)**: Beautiful display manager which matches the window manager theme fairly well and looks amazing
+- **Display Manager - SDDM (with sddm-sugar-dark theme)**: Beautiful display manager which matches the window manager theme fairly well and looks amazing
-- **Text Editor - Vim**: I'm an alpha chad
+- **Text Editor - nvim**: I'm an alpha chad
 - **File Manager - Nautilus**: Lightweight file browser, few dependencies, and can be configured to work with a preferred terminal.
 Also has extensions for easy right click extraction / compression of archive files (ie zip / rar etc)
 - **Web Browser - Firefox**: Super configurable and isn't made by Google
 - **Terminal - Kitty**: Used to use alacritty, switched to kitty as it is very fast and has great ligature implementation (which helps with programming in vim).
 Is very configurable and has built in tmux-like functionality